kakarukeys/learn_lakeformation/README.md

         * create an athena data source
         * grant S3 perms on the correct external buckets to the user
         * grant glue managed policy to the user
-    - can only control up to table level access
+    - glue without LF can only control up to table level access
     - glue db, table names must match s3 path fragments to make fine-grained permission grant easy
     - can't be managed by LF on account A
     ❌ does not work with Glue 5.0